mackuba/sparkler/README.md

 ## Switching back to a direct link to appcast

 If at any moment you decide not to use Sparkler anymore, you'll have to deal with the fact that users using older versions of your app will still make requests to the Sparkler URL to check for updates, so you have to keep that working.
-However, you can handle this by simply configuring your web server to redirect requests to that URL to the new location, e.g.:
+However, you can handle this by simply configuring your web server to redirect requests made to that URL to the new location, e.g.:

 ```
 location /feed/foobar {